-In order to bring financial literacy for youth, parents need to have financial literacy themselves.
-If you feel ill equipped to teach your kids about money, you are not alone.
+In order to bring financial literacy to youth, parents need to have financial literacy themselves.
+If you feel ill-equipped to teach your kids about money, you are not alone.

 One study showed that over half of American adults could be considered financially illiterate.

 Here are a few top websites that will teach you more about your own money, so you can start teaching kids about money:

 The more you understand finances yourself, the more you can start understanding finance for kids and teaching kids about money.

 Read More: How to Find & Open a Bank Account for Kids